 And of course, garlic is also the key ingredient in garlic bread, which just might be the world’s most underrated side dish, especially accompanied by red wine.
-Garlic bread isn’t traditionally vegan but it’s easily converted by swapping out the butter with either olive oil or a good vegan butter.
+Garlic bread isn’t traditionally vegan but it’s easily made so by swapping out the butter with either olive oil or a good vegan butter.

 Wherever you go in the Mediterranean countryside, you’ll find row after row of olive trees.
 Many times, these olives don’t make it out of their nearby villages; they’re pressed into oil that’s sold to local residents.

 Olive trees thrive in mild climates.
 Hotter and colder regions must import their olive oil, and more than two-thirds of the world’s supply comes from Spain, Italy, and Greece.
 It surprisingly tricky to reliably purchase good olive oil, since fraud is rampant in the olive oil trade.
 Much of this fraud arises from mafia involvement in the business.
 Companies frequently mislabel their bottles as a superior grade.
 Sometimes they will even mix in cheap vegetable oils to bottles that are purportedly 100% olive oil.
 One investigation found fraudulent labeling in more than half the olive oil brands tested in the United States.
 Here are some helpful tips for finding honestly labeled olive oil.

 Like a Virgin

 Assuming you’re not being tricked by a counterfeit product, the best olive oil is labeled “extra virgin.”
 That term signifies a low acidity, which in turn means that the olives were especially fresh when pressed into oil.
 It also means the oil is unadulterated by inferior chemically-extracted “second pressing” oil.
-In a word that properly respected the English language, “virginity” would be a binary thing—either it’s virgin or it’s not—but with olives “extra virgin” denotes higher quality than mere “virgin.”
+In a word that properly respected the English language, “virginity” would be a binary thing—either it’s virgin or it’s not.
+But with olive oil, “extra virgin” denotes higher quality than mere “virgin.”